Additional Occupational Therapy Assistant Program Requirements

 - Incomplete applications will not receive a department review.
 Each applicant is responsible for contacting the OTA department to confirm that their application is complete.
 Applicants to the program will be ranked according to their level of achievement of the program admission criteria and will be accepted into the program on a competitive basis.
 Students must complete Level II fieldwork assignments within 18 months following completion of academic preparation.
 Additional information can be obtained from the occupational therapy assistant department at LSC-Kingwood and LSC-Tomball.

-The Occupational Therapy Assistant Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA) located at 4720 Montgomery Lane, P.O.
-Box 31220, Bethesda, MD 20824-1220, (301) 652-AOTA.
+The Occupational Therapy Assistant Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA) located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449, (301) 652-AOTA.
 Graduates of the program will be eligible to sit for the national certification examination administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this examination, the graduate will be a Certified Occupational Therapy Assistant (COTA).

 Most states, including Texas, require licensure to practice.
 Texas licensure is based on successful completion of the NBCOT examination.
 A felony conviction may affect a graduate's ability to sit for the NBCOT examination or attain state licensure.
 Any form of charges or conviction results on a criminal background check may be cause for exclusion from admission to the program.